casanova

-Casanova is a self-taught artist and graphic designer from Beirut, Lebanon, best known for his signature smiley face motif and noir-inspired style, often marked by faces with dripping eyes.
-His work blends bold visual expression with elements of graphic violence, nudity, profanity, movie slang, cartoons, provocative dialogue, and layered references to popular culture.
+Gabriel is a self-taught artist from Beirut, Lebanon, best known for his signature smiley face motif and noir-inspired style—often characterized by faces with dripping eyes.
+His work blends bold visual expression with elements of graphic violence, nudity, and profanity, weaving together movie slang, cartoons, provocative dialogue, and layered references to popular culture.

 Origin Story

-From an early age, young Casanova showed a natural talent for sketching and painting.
-At just seven years old, he began experimenting with different mediums and techniques, laying the groundwork for what would become his unique artistic voice.
+From a young age, Casanova showed a natural gift for sketching and painting.
+By seven, he was already experimenting with different mediums and techniques, building the foundation for the distinctive artistic voice he would later develop.

 Casanova is ruthless, sharp, and relentlessly determined.
 His ability to create under pressure, make decisive moves, and command attention gives his art its power.
 His persona shifts from serious and focused to goofy prankster on a dime, making it impossible to predict his next move.
 It’s this unpredictability that truly makes his work stand out.